 Lola: You know, Sharkslayer, there's only one thing I like better than money: Revenge!

-- Never Live It Down: The film is essentially a giant amalgamation of all the things people hate about Dreamworks animated films, and despite their improvements since, there are still audiences who will not let them forget it.
+- Never Live It Down: The film is essentially a giant amalgamation of all the things people hate about Dreamworks animated films, and despite their improvements since, there are still audiences, mostly Disney fans, who will not let them forget it.

 - So Okay, It's Average: By the standards of most Dreamworks productions.
 Quite a few people who've seen it consider it a decent and/or forgettable film.